 - Respect private landowners’ rights: backpackers are required to stay at designated campsites only to avoid accidentally camping on private land.

 - All campsites must be shared.
 Please be courteous and make room for fellow campers as needed.

 - Hammock hangers must also stay at the designated campsites.
 Some sites will be challenging and should be avoided.
 Hammock hangers have reported difficulties at: Heron Pond, Bear Lake, Section 13, Jonvick Creek, Sundling Creek, and Andy Creek Campsites, but your results may vary.

 - Whenever possible, use the backcountry latrine provided at campsites.
 If you do need to relieve yourself while you are hiking move away from water (at least 200 feet away), campsites, and trails.
 Deposit solid human waste in holes dug 6-8 inches deep.
 Cover and disguise the hole when finished.
 Pack out sanitary products.

 - Build fires only at designated fire rings.
 The fire rings at each site have been installed to minimize fire danger.
 If you choose to have a fire, it is your responsibility to guarantee that the fire is 100% put out.

 - Absolutely no burning of trash!
 Pack out all garbage.
 Leave the campsite in better condition than you found it.

 - There are no permits, fees, or reservations needed to stay at an SHT campsite.
-SHT campsites are shown in the guidebook and on SHT pocket maps.
+SHT campsites are shown in the Guidebook, Databook and on our Trail Atlas maps.

 - Dogs are welcome on the Superior Hiking Trail but must be kept on a leash regardless of how well-trained the dog is.
 This rule applies to your dog!
 This is for the protection of wild animals, plants, and the comfort level of fellow hikers.

-- No pack animals are allowed on the Superior Hiking Trail.
+- No pack animals or livestock are allowed on the Superior Hiking Trail.